numtide/nix-fleet/ROADMAP.md

 #### ***[0 %] Milestone B***: Final binary structure for Agent, Coordinator, Admin from PoT code

+- [ ] AC1: Ergonomic CLI args, file and environment configuration options based on insights from the first set of NixOS VM tests.
-- [ ] ACx: Hierarchical configuration parser that merges CLI arguments, configuration files and environment variables
+- [ ] AC2: Hierarchical configuration parser that merges CLI arguments, configuration files and environment variables

 #### ***[100 %] Milestone C***: Workflows and developer documentation for local and CI testing for Rust and Nix.